-Before the beginning of each semester, the Director of Graduate Studies invites faculty requests for assistance with large classes or research projects.
-Assistants are asked for their own class schedules and for preferences in assignments.
-The Director then assigns some students to be teaching assistants for particular classes and other students to assist faculty members with research.
+Before the beginning of each semester, the Director of Graduate Studies assigns some students to be teaching assistants for particular classes and other students to assist faculty members with research.
 Assignments normally change every semester.
-At the end of each semester, supervising faculty members file a written evaluation of each assistant's work, which is given to the Graduate Program Advisor and placed in the student's file for use by the Graduate Committee.
+At the end of each semester, supervising faculty members file a written evaluation of each assistant's work, which is given to the Graduate Program Coordinator and placed in the student's file for use by the Graduate Committee.